onHypnos/bridger/README.md

 ## Development

 The project is written in TypeScript using Cocos Creator v3.8.
-The entry point is the ProjectContext on the Bootstrap scene.
+The entry point is the Bootstrap component on the Bootstrap scene.